-One medium-intensity plot and one low intensity plot were available for this provisional ecological site.
-One highintensity plot from the Claypan Dry Grassland ecological site was referenced as a comparision.
-These plots were used in conjunction with a review of the scientific literature and professional experience to approximate the reference plant community.
+One low-intensity plot was available for this provisional ecological site.
+This plots was used in conjunction with a review of the scientific literature and professional experience to approximate the reference plant community.
 Information for remaining states was obtained from professional experience and a review of the scientific literature.
 All community phases are considered provisional based on these plots and the sources identified in this ecological site description.